-During the 12 months to 31 March 2014, most major investment markets delivered strong returns.
-This was partly due to increasing investor confidence, partly to improving economic and corporate fundamentals, and partly in response to the continuation of the exceptionally loose monetary policy that remained a feature in many developed countries for much of the period.
+During the 12 months to 31 March 2015, most major financial markets delivered strong returns.
+This was due in part to increasing investor confidence, together with improving economic and corporate fundamentals, but also a response to the continuation of the exceptionally loose monetary policy that remained a feature in many developed countries for much of the period.